jameshughes89/cs102/src/site/labs/binary-trees/binary-trees.rst

         }

 Balanced
 ========

 .. warning::

-    Many will find this method much more challenging than the previous few.
-Feel free to jump to the Kattis problems if you find yourself getting frustrated.
+    This problem is more challenging than the previous.
+Feel free to jump to the Kattis problems if stuck.

 #.
-Write a recursive ``isBalanced`` method to determine if a given tree is balanced.
+Write a recursive ``isBalanced`` method to determine if a given tree is balanced

     * :ref:`Be sure to know the definition of a balanced tree <label-binary_search_trees-balanced>`

     .. code-block:: java